 Once you have the required visa, it’s time to register your business.
-You will need to go through the Centre des Formalités des Entreprises (CFE).
-This organization informs all the bodies that need to know of your new business, and will forward your application to the Greffe (French commercial court), which will check your criminal record.
+You will need to go to the Centre de Formalités des Entreprises (CFE).
+This organization informs all the bodies that need to know about your new business and will forward your application to the Greffe (French commercial court), which will check your criminal record.
 The entire process costs up to $250 euros.
 You will be given a receipt (Récépissé de Dépôt de Création d'Entreprise - RDCE) as proof that you’ve completed the process.
 Don’t lose it.

 Bring your passport, birth and marriage certificates, utility bills (to prove residency), banking information and proof of your qualifications, as necessary.
 According to French-Property.com, if you’re married, your spouse is required to sign a declaration that s/he has been made aware of any debts being incurred against assets jointly held for this business.

 Within two weeks, confirmation of your registration will be sent to you.
-It will be a document called an extrait K for sole trader (entrepreneur/self-employed) or a extrait Kbis for companies.
+It will be a document called an extrait K for the sole trader (entrepreneur/self-employed) or an extrait Kbis for companies.
 Consider this your official business identity card.

 Your business will have a registration number with fourteen digits, known as the SIRET.
 The first nine digits—the SIRENE—refer to your registration number on the national business register.
 The remaining five digits identify your business geographically.
 This is your NIC (Numéro Interne de Classement).